 To elevate the wreath a bit, I simply placed it on top of a white cake pedestal and added some wild flowers in a white crock.
 I also used varied sizes of mason jars for floral vases and scattered them around the center of the table.
 Each guest was able to take one home, along with a ramekin of Snickerdoodle Cinnamon bread.

 To assemble the rest of the table, I used a combination of gold and blue chargers with varied patterns of teal and gold napkins.
 Each place setting had a gold bread plate and a peacock feather.
 I love the shades of blue, green and gold all mixed together to create a soothing palate.

 Take a look at some different views of the table…

 For the menu, I scoured Pinterest for some new and exciting dishes.
-My kids have been asking for Beef Stroganoff for the longest time, so I decided to make that the main dish (with noodles, of course).
+Our kids have been asking for Beef Stroganoff for the longest time, so I decided to make that the main dish (with noodles, of course).
 Here are the links for some of the menu items:

 The chocolate cake was ordered from ShopRite.
 It was soooooo good, and I would highly recommend it if you have a special chocolate lover in the house!

 The charcuterie board with salt & pepper cashews, the pecans, and chocolate covered almonds.